5 Marketing Challenges Facing Small Businesses Today

 Email marketing is hard because there are just so many steps involved if you want this to be an effective use of your time.
 You also want to strike a balance between intrusive and helpful email content.
 All this sounds really hard but if you don’t invest in email marketing, then you are likely to lose out on potential leads converting into customers.

 Let’s not forget the part about actually writing compelling emails.
-Marketing emails are different from sales emails in that they contain beautifully designed HTML templates, educational information or exciting pictures about recent kitchen and bath remodeling projects.
+Marketing emails are different from sales emails in that they contain beautifully designed HTML templates, educational information or exciting pictures about recent projects, events or products.
 You want to create an email marketing calendar that includes important dates, holidays and ideal times for promotions.
 You also need to decide on a proper cadence of emails, so you don’t bombard people too frequently and get a high spam ranking.

 In short, email marketing is hard.
-The solution is to invest in a resource to take care of it for you, one that has the proper home remodeling expertise.
+The solution is to invest in a resource to take care of it for you, one that has the proper digital marketing expertise.
 You’re sure to get some wins out of this investment which will lead to a positive return on email marketing spend!

 3. Creating and Promoting Content